anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 +++++++++++++++

-It must be noted that the default K8s Conformance :cite:p:`k8s-conformance` testing is disruptive thus Anuket RC2 rather picks non-disruptive-conformance :cite:p:`non-disruptive-conformance` testing as defined by Sonobuoy :cite:p:`sonobuoy`.
+It must be noted that the default K8s Conformance :cite:p:`k8s-conformance` testing is disruptive thus this Conformance testing rather picks non-disruptive-conformance :cite:p:`non-disruptive-conformance` testing as defined by Sonobuoy :cite:p:`sonobuoy`.

 focus: [Conformance]